MohamedMohsen01/MohamedMohsen01/README.md

 ## About Me

-I'm a Mechatronics Engineer currently pursuing an **M.S. in Electrical Engineering at The University of Texas at Arlington**, where I'm focusing on **control systems, industrial automation, embedded systems, and robotics**.
+I'm a Automation and Controls Engineer currently pursuing an **M.S. in Electrical Engineering at The University of Texas at Arlington**, where I'm focusing on **control systems, industrial automation, embedded systems, and robotics**.

 I'm especially interested in systems where software interacts with real hardware.
 I enjoy working with PLCs, industrial networks, robotics, motion systems, and embedded controllers, and I like understanding how all of those pieces work together in an automated system.